noahtren/GlyphNet/README.md

 # GlyphNet

 GlyphNet is an experiment in using neural networks to generate a visual language.
-This project is inspired by Joel Simon's [Dimensions of Dialogue](https://www.joelsimon.net/dimensions-of-dialogue.html).
+The project is inspired by Joel Simon's [Dimensions of Dialogue](https://www.joelsimon.net/dimensions-of-dialogue.html).

 ## Black and white example